JorgePe/ir-spybotics/README.md

 More details about my findings here: http://ofalcao.pt/blog/2017/decoding-old-lego-infrared-protocol

-### NOTE: I only tested Channel 1 and Channel 2 commands, still need to test Channel 3 and All channels
+### NOTE: I only tested Channel 1/2/3 commands, still need to test All Channel commands